gost/workshops/2017_foss4g_boston/1_introduction.md

 For more background information of SensorThings API, please read <a href="https://en.wikipedia.org/wiki/SensorThings_API">SensorThings API on Wikipedia</a>.

-In this workshop, you will learn practical things like:
+You will learn practical things like:

 - Installing GOST using Docker